Emergency healthcare

 The best way to help a person very often depends on what is wrong with them.

-Sometimes, the quickest way to help is to take the person to the nearest Emergency Department (ED), depending on the area.
+Sometimes, the quickest way to help is to take the person to the nearest Emergency Department (ED).

-However, even in an area where your hospital is fairly close, you should call an ambulance and not move the patient if you think they:
+However, even if your hospital is fairly close, you should call an ambulance and not move the patient if you think they:

 - may have hurt their back or neck